cvonk/cvonk.github.io/resolve-ffmpeg/README.md

 # Exchange video with alpha channel between DaVinci Resolve and FFMPEG

-Ideally, there would be a video Coder/Decoder (CODEC) that supports transpacency and that both DaVinci Resolve and FFMPEG can decode and encode.
+In an ideal world, there would be a video Coder/Decoder (CODEC) that supports transpacency with full support in DaVinci Resolve and FFMPEG.

 After trail and error, my choice is `Apple ProRes` CODEC.
 DaVinci Resolve 17.1 can import it with alpha channel, but not export it.  ffmpeg can decode/encode it with alpha.
 The odd times that I need an encode from DaVinci Resolve with alpha, I can alway resort to DNxHR.